-Transactions involving foreign exchange and cross-border transfer of securities are also governed by the Foreign Exchange Regulation Act, 1947 ('FERA').
-Section 18(1) of FERA prohibits a person resident in Pakistan from doing any act whereby a company which is controlled by persons resident in Pakistan ceases to be so controlled.
-The SBP has not granted any general permission for such transactions as such any transaction involving a change of control of a company from a resident person to a non-resident person requires the special permission of the SBP.
+Transactions involving foreign exchange and cross-border transfer of securities are also governed by the Foreign Exchange Regulation Act 1947 ('FERA').
+Section 18(1) of FERA prohibits a person resident in Pakistan from doing any act whereby a company which is controlled by persons resident in Pakistan ceases to be so controlled

 Section 13(1) of FERA restricts, except with the general or special permission of the SBP, inter alia, the transfer of securities (including shares) to or in favour of a person resident outside Pakistan.
-Chapter XX of the Foreign Exchange Manual provides a general exemption from restrictions under section 13(1) in relation to the transfer and export of securities on a repatriation basis, provided the issue price or purchase price is paid in foreign exchange through normal banking channels, the purchase price is not less than the price quoted in the stock exchanges of the country or in the case of an unlisted company not less than the break-up value of the shares as certified by a practising chartered accountant.
+Chapter XX of the Foreign Exchange Manual provides a general exemption from restrictions under s 13(1) in relation to the transfer and export of securities on a repatriation basis, provided:

+- the issue price or purchase price is paid in foreign exchange through normal banking channel; - ii. the purchase price is not less than the price quoted in the stock exchanges of the country; or - iii. in the case of an unlisted company not less than the break-up value of the shares as certified by a practising chartered accountant.